-With the intent to strengthen our community and deepen understanding of our world, inner & outer, we are seeking to go on a journey this May.
+To strengthen our community and deepen understanding of our world, both inner & outer, we are seeking to go on a journey this June.
 A Walking Pilgrimage (पद-यात्रा) into the mountains.

 What does it entail?